 Eventually you will arrive at the A415 and A34 junction.
 Take the A34 south over the rolling Berkshire Downs for about half an hour or so until you see the signs for Highclere Castle.
 Don't follow the earlier signs simply for Highclere as that will take you to the village not the house.
 The Highclere Castle signs will also lead you towards Burghclere.
 Look for the sign for Burghclere and Ecchinswell, turn left down Harts Lane into Burghclere.
 Here, next to the church, you will find Portal Hall, used as Downton village school where Daisy sits her exams and where Carson and Mrs Hughes have their wedding reception.

 Turn back around on Harts Lane and drive straight on for about 2 miles (3km) and then take a right turn up the driveway to Highclere Castle, home of the 8th Earl of Carnarvon.
 Designed by the architect Sir Charles Barry and built between 1839 and 1842, its construction coincided with his most famous design, the Palace of Westminster, also known as The Houses of Parliament.
 But to the fans of the life and times of the Crawley family, this is Downton Abbey, this is the highlight of the trip!!
 The grounds and gardens will be instantly familiar.
 Once inside you can see Lord Robert's library, the dining room, sitting room and the bedrooms.
 View the entrance hall and grand staircase.
 The servants bedrooms and the kitchens were actually done in the studios in London so the basement here at Highclere won't reveal Mrs Patmore busy at work but will contain an exhibition on the 5th Earl of Carnarvon and Howard Carter's journeys to Egypt and the discovery of the tomb of Tutankhamen.
+The tomb was finally opened in 1922 and the Highclere exhibition contains original and replicated artifacts of what was found inside.

 Nevertheless, there is a lot of Downton Abbey scenes filmed both in and out of the house within this vast estate of 6,000 acres, 1,000 acres of which were beautifully landscaped by Lancelot "Capability" Brown.
 You can see where Lady Mary fell off her horse, where Bates was tripped up in the very first episode, where Barrow and O'Brien have their cigarette breaks and gossip, then you can wander inside the house where a great many memorable scenes have taken place, not to mention some of Violet's very best lines!!!!